adamrehn/ue4-docker/README.md

 **Looking for a place to start?
 Check out the [Unreal Containers community hub](https://unrealcontainers.com/) for implementation-agnostic information on using the Unreal Engine inside Docker containers, and then head to the [comprehensive ue4-docker documentation](https://github.com/adamrehn/ue4-docker) to view details specific to using the ue4-docker project.**

-The ue4-docker Python package contains a set of Dockerfiles and accompanying build infrastructure that allows you to build Docker images for Epic Games' [Unreal Engine 4](https://www.unrealengine.com/).
+The ue4-docker Python package contains a set of Dockerfiles and accompanying build infrastructure that allows you to build Docker images for Epic Games' [Unreal Engine](https://www.unrealengine.com/).
 The images also incorporate the infrastructure from [ue4cli](https://github.com/adamrehn/ue4cli), [conan-ue4cli](https://github.com/adamrehn/conan-ue4cli), and [ue4-ci-helpers](https://github.com/adamrehn/ue4-ci-helpers) to facilitate a wide variety of use cases.

 Key features include: